syramaths/syramaths.github.io/about.md

 permalink: /about/
 ---

-I am currently a year 13 A Level mathematics student, using this blog to share cool things I learn!
+I am currently a year 13 A Level maths student, using this blog to share cool things I learn!

 ### More Information